 Each May, Johnson & Wales University holds formal ceremonies to recognize and honor candidates for graduation.
-This is the most significant academic event for students and the entire university community — and the culmination of years of hard work and personal and financial investment for students and families alike.
+This is the most significant academic event for students and the entire university community—and the culmination of years of hard work and personal investment for students and families alike.

 A Note on Conduct